nirupamduet/profile/plugins/ribbon.md

 # Product Ribbon
-    You will be able to put level to products box.
+  You will be able to put label to products box.
   Source code will be uploaded soon.
 # Feature

 1. Admin panel for ribbon